Importance of wearing eye protection while riding a bike

-It’s easy to avoid such situations by simply following preventive measures like wearing eye protection.
+It’s easy to avoid such situations ranging from minor eye procedures to serious surgical procedures, by simply following preventive measures like wearing eye protection.

 Full face Helmet: Full face helmets provide complete cover to the head.
 They come with different visors like plain, tinted, smoked, etc. These visors are shatter-proof, and some of them are scratch-proof.
 These visors provide excellent protection even from strong and sharp projectiles.
 These helmets come with an option to change the type of visor you want according to the weather.
 Full face helmets are the best option available for eye protection.